ProGamerXbox/ComputerScienceFirstProject/assessment/marius.md

 ### Reflection

-Something I would do better next time is mainly communication : letting more work to my teammates, organising for a better equally splited work between all teammates.
+Something I wished I've would have done better was communicating : letting more work to my teammates, organising for a better equally splited work between all teammates.
 Communicate more often and efficiently with the team about the progress made.
 I would do better researches, breaking down problems more and optimize the code to make it more efficient  as well as more human readable.

+- would have done more:
+    - communications
+    - work split
+    - focus on teamwork
+    - researches
+    - breaking down problems
+    - code optimization